vishnuprasad5/PowerBI_Projects/Global Superstore sales analysis/README.md

-In this project, we successfully analyzed and visualized a comprehensive dataset from a global store with branches worldwide.
+In this project, successfully analyzed and visualized a comprehensive dataset from a global store with branches worldwide.
 The primary objective was to provide stakeholders with an insightful and detailed report on the store's sales transactions.

 Video link : https://drive.google.com/file/d/1wkN13nsSjAoxUXo4ueFpbpV7LB57hqrd/view?usp=sharing